Spirit (Earth, Wind & Fire album)

-Spirit is the seventh studio album by American band Earth, Wind & Fire, released on September 28, 1976 by Columbia Records.
+Spirit is the seventh studio album by American band Earth, Wind & Fire, released on September 28, 1976, by Columbia Records.
 The album rose to No. 2 on both the Billboard 200 and Top Soul Albums charts.
 Spirit has also been certified Double Platinum in the US by the RIAA.

 Singles

 "Getaway" reached No. 1 on the Billboard Hot Soul Songs chart.
 The single also rose to No. 12 on both the Billboard Hot 100 and Disco Action Top 30 charts.
-"Saturday Nite, peaked at No. 4 on the Billboard Hot Soul Songs chart and No. 21 on the Billboard Hot 100 chart.
-The song also reached No. 12 on Billboard's Disco Action Top 30 chart and No. 17 on the UK Pop Singles chart.
+"Saturday Nite" peaked at No. 4 on the Billboard Hot Soul Songs chart and No. 21 on the Billboard Hot 100 chart.
+The song also reached No. 12 on Billboards Disco Action Top 30 chart and No. 17 on the UK Pop Singles chart.

 Overview

-The band's long time collaborator Charles Stepney died in the midst of its recording sessions, Maurice White went on to mostly arrange and produce the album.
+The band's long time collaborator Charles Stepney died in the midst of its recording sessions; Maurice White went on to mostly arrange and produce the album.
 The LP was entitled Spirit in dedication to Stepney.

 Critical reception

-Craig Werner of Vibe gave a 4.5 out of 5 rating, calling Spirit "one of the group's defining moments" and "gospel soul for the ages".
+John Abbey of Blues & Soul called Spirit "a mighty, mighty album...(displaying) the power of the nine-piece Earth Wind & Fire conglomeration."
 Billboard found that the album's "arrangements, songs, sweet floating vocal harmonies and punching instrumental phrases are all best described as impeccable".
 Joe McEwen of Rolling Stone exclaimed "Though most of Spirit maintains a high level of artistic competence, I find the new album to be like a bean-sprout salad — undeniably nutritious, but hardly filling."

-With a 4.5 out of 5 stars rating Alex Henderson of Allmusic called the record "outstanding".
-Henderson added "Maurice White's message and vision (an interesting blend of Afro-American Christianity and Eastern philosophy) was as positive and uplifting as ever, and as always, EWF expressed this positivity without being Pollyanna-ish or corny.
-And even if one didn't take EWF's calls for unity, hard work, self-respect, and faith in God to heart, they had no problem with their solid grooves."
-Robert Christgau of the Village Voice gave a B grade saying "Most of these songs are fun to listen to."
+Craig Werner of Vibe in a 4.5/5 review, called Spirit "one of the group's defining moments" and "gospel soul for the ages".
+Within a 4.5/5 stars review Alex Henderson of Allmusic declared, "With That's the Way of the World having enjoyed multi-platinum success, Earth, Wind & Fire had a lot to live up to when the time came for another studio project.
+And the soul powerhouse didn't let anyone down (either commercially or creatively) on the outstanding Spirit."
+Joel Vance of Stereo Review dismissed the album opining "Maybe the members of the band are sincere in their beliefs, but they come across here as a sappy group with hackneyed arrangements, fey vocals, and songs loaded with the usual hey -baby -let's -get -it -on -in -the -cosmos twaddle."
+Robert Christgau of the Village Voice in B review remarked, "EW&F are the real black MOR...because the post-Sly and harmony-group usages they've had to master are so rich and resilient.
+Most of these songs are fun to listen to."